Field Mouse Control Services

 Learn more: Field Mice vs House Mice

-Where Do Field Mice Live?
+Where Are Field Mice Found?

 Field mice, also known as meadow or wood mice, are widely distributed across various regions of North America, Europe, and Asia.
 They are highly adaptable rodents and can be found in a range of habitats.
 Here are some common locations where field mice are commonly found: